maheriya/opengl-render/README.md

 The main program (main.cpp, and detection_window.cpp) had my implementation of rendering of object detection bounding boxes over OpenCV cv::cuda::GpuMat image directly in GPU.
 The example copies normal cv::Mat to cv::cuda::GpuMat; however, that is only for demonstration purposes.
 Normally, one would use Gstreamer pipeline to read in live video from camera sensor/s and operate on these frames directly in GPU.
 In my example, the image is read, copied to GPU, and then stays there throught the rending / processing.

 ## Build
-cd to 'build' and run
+Change directory to 'build' and run following:

 ```
 cmake ../src